Othernet-Project/librarian/docs/source/components_exports.rst

 All members from all components that belong to the same group comprise that group.
-Although this may sound simple enough, it is worth keeping in mind that it *is* possible to step on other component's assets/templates/databases if you are no careful as members are not namespaced.
+Although this may sound simple enough, it is worth keeping in mind that it *is* possible to step on other component's assets/templates/databases if you are not careful, as members are not namespaced.
 For example, if component A has a template named 'foo', and component B also has that template, the last component's template will always take precendece and override any previously found templates of the same name.
 Also, keep in mind that overriding templates in this way *intentionally* is also a bad idea, as the override order is an